chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

     weight = 40
 +++

-## Chef Automate Integration - Scoped Certified Application
+## Chef Automate - CMDB Integration App in ServiceNow

-This guide aids you to set up a instance for enabling the population of the CMDB [Configuration Management Database] data within ServiceNow.
+This guide provides instructions to configure a customer's instance for enabling the population of the Configuration Management Database (CMDB) data within ServiceNow.
 Chef Automate manages the CMDB data from each node in the customer’s estate along with the compliance and configuration management status across the Enterprise.

 ## ServiceNow Integration